 Elizabeth Whitfield, concertmaster, has been a member of the Lexington Symphony since its formation in 1994.
 A native of England, she studied with Yfrah Neaman at London’s Guildhall School of Music & Drama.
 After graduating, she launched a career in London as a freelance musician, playing with symphony orchestras, chamber orchestras and opera companies, including Orchestra of St. John’s Smith Square, London Sinfonietta, City of London Sinfonia, London Mozart Players and Kent Opera.
-In 1986, she moved to Boston, and focused on raising her three daughters while playing on a more informal basis until attaining Green Card status and eventually U.S. citizenship, enabling her once more to freelance, in and around Boston.
+In 1986, she moved to Boston, and focused on raising her three daughters while playing on a more informal basis until attaining Green Card status and eventually U.S. citizenship, enabling her once more to freelance, in and around Boston, playing with symphony, chamber, opera, and ballet orchestras.
 A Lexington resident, Liz has been involved in many aspects of the Lexington Symphony, and particularly in furthering the reach of LS’s educational outreach program, “Orchestrating Kids Through Classics”.
-Another passion of hers is baking, and she is constantly trying out new recipes to bring to Lexington Symphony rehearsals.
-There have been no complaints so far.
+Liz also loves to play the piano and is a member of “Tetra Trio” with LS principal clarinetist, Bill Kirkley, and her daughter, soprano, Alexandra Whitfield.

 Randy Hiller, assistant concertmaster, did his undergraduate work at Harvard University and earned an MBA and PhD in Applied Mathematics from MIT.
 In 2000, Mr. Hiller retired from a career in business in order to pursue music full time.
 He is the Founder and Director of the Lexington Chamber Music Center, Inc., a non-profit focused on training middle and high school students in classical chamber music and presenting outreach concerts at area hospitals, retirement homes, homeless shelters and charity events.
 As a freelance violinist, he has performed with many local ensembles, including Emmanuel Music, the Pro Arte Chamber Orchestra, the Chamber Orchestra of Boston, the Auros Ensemble, and the Lexington Symphony.
 He was concertmaster of the Concord Orchestra between 1999 and 2004.
 Mr. Hiller studied violin with Sarah Scriven and Roger Shermont.
 An avid chamber musician, he has performed in small ensembles in and around Boston and has studied chamber music with Raphael Hillyer, Eugene Lehner, and Leon Kirschner.